NotCello/HandProject/README.md

 # Two-Hand Finger Counter (MediaPipe + OpenCV)

+### 🎥 Watch the Live Demo!

+Click here to see the project in action on YouTube (https://youtu.be/GwZsEzGZbw0)

+---

 **A Python project for real-time finger counting on both hands using OpenCV and MediaPipe.**
 The code detects both hands, assigns handedness (“Left” or “Right”), counts extended fingers (with proper thumb logic), and stabilizes results using smoothing and debouncing.
 Includes FPS overlay and low-latency camera settings.